helenoid/swissknife/ipfs_accelerate_js/docs/DEVELOPER_GUIDE.md

                         │
                         ▼
               ┌───────────────────┐
-              │ Browser Rendering │
+              │ CLI Output/Results│
               └───────────────────┘
 ```

 The key components are:

-1. **Hardware Abstraction Layer**: Provides a unified interface to different hardware backends (WebGPU, WebNN, WebAssembly, CPU).
+1. **Hardware Abstraction Layer**: Provides a unified interface to different hardware backends (WebGPU, WebNN, WebAssembly, CPU) for neural network inference in the CLI.

-2. **Model Layer**: Implements various machine learning models (BERT, ViT, Whisper) with a consistent interface.
+2. **Model Layer**: Implements various machine learning models (BERT, ViT, Whisper) with a consistent interface for CLI-based execution.

-3. **Resource Pool**: Manages limited browser resources for efficient utilization.
+3. **Resource Pool**: Manages limited Node.js resources for efficient neural network inference.

-4. **Tensor Operations**: Provides operations for working with tensors across different backends.
+4. **Tensor Operations**: Provides operations for working with tensors across different backends in a CLI environment.

-5. **Browser Integration**: Handles browser-specific optimizations and detection.
+5. **CLI Integration**: Handles CLI-specific optimizations for neural network execution.

 ## Design Principles

 The SDK follows these key design principles:

-1. **Progressive Enhancement**: The SDK automatically falls back to less powerful backends when more powerful ones are not available.
+1. **Progressive Enhancement**: The SDK automatically falls back to less powerful backends when more powerful ones are not available, always ensuring neural networks can run in the CLI.

 2. **Type Safety**: Strong TypeScript typing for better developer experience and error prevention.

-3. **Resource Efficiency**: Careful management of limited browser resources.
+3. **Resource Efficiency**: Careful management of limited system resources for optimal neural network performance in CLI environments.

-4. **Browser Compatibility**: Support for a wide range of browsers with different capabilities.
+4. **Hardware Compatibility**: Support for a wide range of hardware configurations to enable neural network inference in CLI tools.

-5. **Extensibility**: Easy addition of new models and backends.
+5. **Extensibility**: Easy addition of new models and backends for enhanced CLI-based AI capabilities.

 ## Development Setup